What Crimes Can and Can’t Be Expunged in New Jersey?

 As for drunk driving, you do not have to get DWI convictions expunged.
 New Jersey law considers DWI a traffic offense instead of a crime.
 Therefore, DWI records disappear from your background check once 10 years have passed since your last run-in with traffic court.

-Contact a New Jersey Expungement Lawyer
+Contact Our Expert New Jersey Expungement Lawyer

 A criminal defense lawyer can help you begin the process of expunging an arrest or criminal conviction from your record.
 Contact us today to discuss your situation and find out whether your criminal record can be expunged.